enkidevs/curriculum/Comp. Sci./Data Structures and Algorithms/tree-traversals/in-order-traversal.md

 ## Quiz

-headline: which tree traversal is to be use in the following scenario?
+headline: which tree traversal is to be used in the following scenario?

 question: |
   Given a binary search tree (BST), which traversal would print